SpiNNakerManchester/SpiNNFrontEndCommon/doc/source/index.rst

 These pages document the python code for the SpiNNFrontEndCommon_ module which is part of the SpiNNaker_ Project.

-This code depends on SpiNNUtils_, SpiNNMachine_, SpiNNMan_, PACMAN_, DataSpecification_
+This code depends on SpiNNUtils_, SpiNNMachine_, SpiNNMan_, PACMAN_,
 (Combined_documentation_).

 .. _SpiNNaker: https://apt.cs.manchester.ac.uk/projects/SpiNNaker